In the Rehabilitation, Reintegration & Recovery space

 Severe Dementia Stage: During the final stage of dementia, during this time, severe mental and physical problems of the patient start to be seen.
 These symptoms include:

 Understanding these stages of dementia can help caregivers to better understand what the patient is going through.
 But, it should be noted that patients progress through these stages at their own rate.
-Timely intervention can help slow down the progression of the disease.
+Timely intervention as per dementia treatment guidelines can help slow down the progression of the disease.